sanfinity-Iot/openremote/User-Guide:-MQTT-Agent.md

-**WE CURRENTLY ONLY SUPPORT A MQTT BROKER.
+**WE CURRENTLY ONLY SUPPORT AN [MQTT BROKER](https://github.com/openremote/openremote/wiki/User-Guide%3A-Manager-APIs).
 A MQTT CLIENT WILL COME SHORTLY**

 # See also